vincemburu/Track-It/README.md

 - CSS
 - Bootstrap

-* I've used Flask web framework based in Python its was necessary flask-sqlalchemy for manage SQL database with sqlite and flask-wtf for upload files and forms extensions
+* I've used Flask web framework based in Python, necessary for flask-sqlalchemy to manage SQL database with sqlite and flask-wtf to upload files and forms extensions

 ## About CS50